zowe/docs-site/docs/extend/extend-desktop/mvd-apptoappcommunication.md

 Actions can be created dynamically at runtime, or saved and loaded by the system at login.

-### Cross-launch via URL
+### App2App via URL

 Another way the Zowe Application Framework invokes Actions is via URL Query Parameters, with parameters formatted in JSON.
 This feature enables users to bookmark a set of application-to-application communication actions (in the form of a URL) that will be executed when opening the webpage.
 Developers creating separate web apps can build a link that will open the Zowe Desktop and do specific actions in Apps, for example, opening a file in the Editor.

-The Cross-launch feature allows you to:
+The App2App via URL feature allows you to:

 1. Specify one or more actions that will be executed upon login, allowing you to bookmark a series of actions that you can share with someone else.